 Nex Machina (also on PC)

 It only takes a few hours to make it through the game from start to finish, but that’s if you’re playing relatively well.
-Nex Machina is brutally difficult, particularly when you face some of its later bosses, but the satisfaction you feel after finally reaching the end is immense, and you’ll be ready to start it right back up for another run.
+Nex Machina is insanely difficult, particularly when you face some of its later bosses.
+The satisfaction you feel after finally reaching the end is immense, and you’ll be ready to start it right back up for another run.

 Read our Nex Machina review